d10xi24/voicelink/README.md

 3. Access the application in your web browser: `http://localhost:1337`

-To stop the Docker container, you can use either of the following methods:
+To stop the Docker container, you can use either the following methods:

-- Press `Ctrl + C` in the terminal where the Docker container is running.
-This will send a termination signal to the container, stopping it gracefully.

-- Alternatively, you can find the container ID or name by running `docker ps` and then stop the container using the `docker stop` command followed by the container ID or name.
+- Find the container ID or name by running `sudo docker ps` and then stop the container using the `sudo docker stop` command followed by the container ID or name.
 For example:

   ```bash
   sudo docker ps